HadrienG2/code-that-counts/src/ilp.md

 You see, modern CPUs are superscalar, which means that they can do multiple things per clock cyle.
 In the case of my Zen 2 CPU, you can check [over at uops.info](https://uops.info/html-instr/INC_R64.html) that it can actually do four integer increments per cycle.
-So, how come we only get one?
+This is called "Instruction Level Parallelism", or ILP for short.
+The question then is, why do we not observe this form of parallelism in the simple counting loop?

 The problem here is that the CPU may only execute multiple instructions at the same time if these instructions are independent from each other.
 But here, each